mirage335/arduinoUbiquitous/README.md

 * "$scriptAbsoluteLocation" --parent _echo true
 * . "$scriptAbsoluteLocation" --parent _echo true

 WARNING: Since you are obviously operating with a single session, do not call "_stop" anywhere within it, as this will kill the parent process, and clean up the "temporary" directories.
+This also applies to any command run within the scope environment, as the scope name/location is shared.

 # Development
 Fork this repository to create specialized variants of this IDE for other purposes (ie. custom hardware support).